 - inform the BC Ministry of Health of rural healthcare concerns and recommend solutions for the improvement of services to rural BC residents

 - develop partnerships with other provincial organizations in an effort to influence policy changes that improve access to healthcare services

 - recognize the healthcare concerns of indigenous communities and include their issues and concerns as part of our work

 - promote patient-centred, community-based primary healthcare reform

 Membership includes organizations from the communities of Ashcroft, East Shore Kootenay Lake, Fort St. John, Fraser Lake, Hornby & Denman Islands, Nelson, Powell River, Princeton, Salt Spring Island, Sicamous, Slocan Valley, South Shuswap, and Trail.
-Membership is open to any organization that supports the purpose and goals of the BCRHN.
+Membership is open to any organization or individual that supports the purpose and goals of the BCRHN.